microsoft/code-with-engineering-playbook/docs/machine-learning/ml-problem-formulation-envisioning.md

 ## Next Steps

-To ensure clarity and alignment, it is useful to summarise the envisioning stage findings focusing on proposed detailed scenarios, assumptions and agreed decisions as well next steps.
+To ensure clarity and alignment, it is useful to summarize the envisioning stage findings focusing on proposed detailed scenarios, assumptions and agreed decisions as well next steps.

 We suggest confirming that you have access to all necessary resources (including data) as a next step before proceeding with data exploration workshops.